sofim204/sofim204/README.md

 # 💫 About Me:
-Web Developer with almost 5 years experience, i can deliver robust application.
+Web Developer with more than 5 years experience, i can deliver robust application.
 I have experience in Laravel, React, Node.js.
-I'm Currently learning Golang to improve my skill
+I'm currently learning Golang to improve my skill

 ## 🌐 Socials: